 From this transparency, it's easy to conclude that to reduce the impact on the economy, behaviours needed to change, and fast.
-Lockdowns and social distancing have spread around the world, following the disease, and where they have been implemented and adhered to, they appear to be having the desired effect.
+Lockdowns and social distancing have spread around the world, following the virus, and where they have been implemented and adhered to, they appear to be having the desired effect.

 The challenge when trying to implement such universal transformation is that there is no such thing as ‘a people’.
 We aren’t a collective (in normal circumstances).
 Without a comprehensive understanding of all the people involved, the authority figures have needed to resort to ‘Influence en Masse’.